Geezt435/Technical-Item-Changelogs/README.md

   - For all weapons
   - For all projectiles
   - For all units
-- All halved/nulify/doubled items and custom transformations are now Smart items.
+- All halved/nulify/doubled items and some custom transformations are now Smart items.
 - Some smart items changed into multiplier instead of actual value from their modified components for easier implementation.
 Affected usually those whose value is like 1000+ like SmartMeleeSet.

 **New Items:**